IceCurrent/interiit-dev-task/README.md

 2. SMTP is blocked on institute wifi, so you need to have VPN enabled

 ## Using Docker
-For testing the application run
+For testing the application run (make sure to have .env setup)
 ```
 docker-compose up --build
 ```